i

 WordPress Patterns

-WordPress works with a block editor called Gutenberg.
-Gutenberg allows you to use blocks to create a post or page.
+WordPress works with a block editor called Gutenberg that lets you create posts or pages using blocks.
 To give you a hand with designing those blocks, Patterns have been introduced.
 Patterns are ready-made blocks you copy and paste into the desired place.
 So you don’t have to design them yourself.

 11. Add widgets and menus